The Results of Four Weeks of Cross-Posting to Dev.To

 5000 post views are not bad either.
 I am pretty okay with the number.
 As a new author on Dev.to, I think I can be proud and satisfied that 5000 readers found my articles.

 Now let’s talk about the impressive numbers.
 306 reactions are huge.
 I have a 6% engagement ratio which is outstanding compared to my blog where people only react to my posts in a fraction of percentage.
-Okay, the only way to react to posts on my blog is by writing a comment — not a fair comparison.
+Okay, the only way to react to posts on my blog is by writing a comment (update: there no comment section anymore) — not a fair comparison.

 Despite that, I am delighted with more than 300 reactions from those 5000 readers.
 It gives me a good feeling that people want to read about what I have to say.